 Since its inception in 2016, the first four phases of UMR impacted just a small number of firms.
-However, phases 5 and 6 - planned for September 2021 and September 2022 - are likely to impact more than 1,000 firms on initial margin requirements.
+However, phases 5 and 6 are likely to impact more than 1,000 firms on initial margin requirements.
 These UMR phases can impact many market participants such as asset managers, hedge funds, corporates and pension funds.

 By looking at the Average Aggregate Notional Amount (AANA) holistically, market participants can decide which products and services are the best fit to optimize UMR-based margin requirements: